nikkisingh111333/jPUBG/README.md

 FilterCriteria criteria = new FilterCriteria();
 criteria.setMode(PUBGMode.solo);

+// You can also create object of FilterCriteria class with constructor with arguments FilterCriteria criteria2 = new FilterCriteria(PUBGMode.solo, PUBGRegion.eu, PUBGSeason.PRE2_2017);

 // If you would like to stop filtering by that criteria, just pass the null value
 // If no criterias are specified, player object without data filtering will be returned criteria.setMode(null);